Graph is a Substrate Across Data Modalities: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main_results} summarizes the main results across heterogeneous learning settings.
-Despite using a single unified model rather than domain-specialized architectures, G-Substrate achieves performance that is competitive with or superior to these task-specific systems in most settings.
-These results indicate that organizing learning around a shared relational substrate does not sacrifice domain-specific capability and can match or exceed specialized pipelines.
+Table~\ref{tab:main_results} summarizes the main results.
+Although G-Substrate uses a single unified model rather than domain-specialized architectures, it matches or exceeds task-specific systems on most metrics.
+On GAR, SP rises from G-Wiz's 41.46 to 48.59.
+On MGD, it reaches 51.53 BLEU-4 and 68.47 ROUGE-L, exceeding M-LLaMA's 50.74 and 67.02.
+On ERE, F1 on MA-T, MA-C, and HiE rises from LLMERE's 35.60, 27.90, and 22.90 to 42.68, 40.91, and 25.15.
+The gains are largest where evaluation rewards relational reasoning rather than local pattern matching, such as SP, BM, and multi-hop event relations, and smallest in structurally compact settings, where PGSG still leads SGG, 26.9 to 25.38, and LLMERE retains a narrow edge on MA-S, 54.30 to 52.20.
+We interpret this as evidence that organizing learning around a shared substrate carries enough structural inductive bias to match domain-specialized pipelines without sacrificing per-domain capability, while leaving room for task-specific tuning where graphs are small enough that specialization itself is the dominant lever.

 We next analyze the effect of different training paradigms.
 G-Substrate outperforms both task-isolated training and naive multi-task learning on most metrics.
 The improvements are more pronounced in settings with stronger structural demands, suggesting that the gains are tied to structural reasoning rather than uniform scaling effects.
 These patterns are consistent with the intended mechanism of G-Substrate.
 Task-isolated training restricts graphs to a single functional context, while naive multi-task learning, despite parameter sharing, does not require the same graph to remain usable across roles.
 By contrast, G-Substrate combines structural alignment with interleaved generation--understanding training, encouraging graphs to remain valid under multiple roles.
 This cross-role pressure biases representations toward relational regularities rather than task-specific shortcuts, aligning with the observed performance trends.
 Detailed results are provided in Appendix~\ref{app:full_results}.
+We additionally compare against the gradient-balancing multi-task baseline GradNorm in Appendix~\ref{app:gradnorm}, where G-Substrate outperforms NMT+GradNorm across all four domains without any explicit loss reweighting, indicating that the dominant bottleneck is representational rather than optimization-level.